|OUR HISTORY AND WHAT THE SOCIETY DOES TODAY|

 PIONEERING LEADERSHIP TRAINING

-One of the greatest legacies of the SES is in developing leadership skills in young people worldwide, absolutely crucial in today’s uncertain political and economic climate where these skills are much in demand.
+One of the greatest legacies of the SES is in developing leadership skills in young people worldwide, which the SES believes to be absolutely crucial in today’s uncertain political and economic climate where these skills are much in demand.

 This work continues today in a many forms, two of the most tangible being: